ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Download and save design
 ------------------------

-With PyGeometry you can save to disk or download the design of the active Geometry Server instance.
+You can save your design to disk or download the design of the active Geometry server instance.
+The following code shows how to download and save the design.

 .. code:: python

     file = "path/to/download"
     design.download(file, as_stream=False)

-* :class:`Design() <ansys.geometry.core.designer.design>`
+For more information, see the :class:`Design() <ansys.geometry.core.designer.design>` class.